Renault in Formula One

 In 2000, Renault acquired the Enstone-based Benetton Formula team (formerly Toleman).
 Renault became a works engine manufacturer again in 2001, and in 2002 the Enstone-based team was re-branded as Renault.
 The team won the drivers' and constructors' championships in 2005 and 2006.

 By 2011, Renault had sold its shares in the Enstone-based team, though it continued to use the Renault chassis name in 2011.
-Renault remained in the sport as an engine manufacturer, winning four drivers' and constructors' titles with Red Bull Racing in 2010–2013.
+Renault remained in the sport as an engine manufacturer, winning four drivers' and constructors' titles with Red Bull Racing between 2010 and 2013.

 The company bought the Enstone-based team again in 2016 and re-branded it as Renault.
-The team didn't win in the following five seasons and was re-branded as Alpine in 2021 with the Renault marque remaining as engine manufacturer.
+The team did not win in the following five seasons and was re-branded as Alpine in 2021 with the Renault marque remaining as engine manufacturer.

 As a team owner, Renault has won two constructors' and drivers' championships, while as an engine manufacturer it has 12 constructors' and 11 drivers' championships.
 It has collected over 160 wins as engine supplier, ranking fourth in Formula One history.